GitLeeRepo/HerculesMvsTk4Notes/AssemblerNotes.md

 ```
 Defines an input area 20 bytes long that is divided into 3 fields, which total 20 types.
 This way the overal input area can be referenced, or the individual fields can be referenced.

-# Program Housekeeping
+# Program Initialization and Termination

-Here is a typical set of housekeeping instructions to save the registers of the calling program, and the base address of the current program.
+Here is a typical set of **intialization** instructions at the start of every program that is used to save the registers of the calling program (typically the MVS Supervisor program), and the base address of the current program.

 ```
 PROGNAME START 0